Why radical voices are necessary

 I’ve always been fascinated by people who sacrifice convention and its de facto safety in exchange for an unrelenting devotion to vision and creative integrity.
 Such people are often said to be ahead of their time.

-This fascination is what led me to write about Victoria C. Woodhull, and I believe it will lead me to my next work.
-I really need to know how unconventional thinkers, artists and writers trust(ed) their vision.
+I am fascinated by how unconventional thinkers, artists and writers trust(ed) their vision.
 How do they keep going when they’re repeatedly told no?
 How do they find the courage to buck convention?

 Should we do the same?
 Is it worth it?